Regensburg Bavaria, Germany Travel Guide

 Warmest months, 15-25°C. Highest humidity.
 Thunderstorms can occur.
 Long daylight hours.

-Temperatures cool from mild to brisk, 5-15°C. Moderate rainfall remains.
+Temperatures cool from mild to brisk, 5-15°C. A moderate amount of rain remains.
 Later autumn brings fog.

 High Season (June-August, December for Christmas Markets) sees warmest weather for outdoor activities, all attractions open, a lively atmosphere, and numerous festivals.
 Expect higher prices for accommodation and flights.
 Attractions and popular areas become with more people.